-Report an incident -If you feel that you have been the victim of a scam related to COVID-19 and you need some assistance from a consumer advisor, you should instead contact the Citizens Advice Consumer Service on Freephone 0808 223 1133 or online.
+Report an incident -If you feel that you have been the victim of a scam related to COVID-19 and you need some assistance from a consumer advisor, you should instead contact the Citizens Advice Consumer Service online or call Freephone 0808 223 1133.
 They will give advice and also pass the details you provide to Trading Standards.